Can A Resistance Band Break And Snap Back?

 Sharp or rough objects can damage the bands and cause them to break for sure.

-As the bands rub back and forth it causes friction against the surface and this will break down the bands.
+As the bands rub back and forth, friction against the surface causes them to break down.
 Only tie them off around smooth surfaces or use an anchor tool.

 Do Not Use Them Under Your Feet Or Hands On Rough Surface

-Using the bands on concrete or rocks outdoors will defiantly cause damage to the bands this will cause them to break quickly.
+Using the bands on concrete or rocks outdoors will definitely cause damage to the bands and will cause them to break quickly.

-So, if you are doing weighted push-ups or bicep curls you may want to put something between your feet and the ground.
-Such as a yoga mat.
+So, if you are doing weighted push-ups or bicep curls, you may want to put something between your feet and the ground, like a yoga mat.

 Overstretching Your Bands